idf3d/podpisfree/README.md

 _Please add description for other vendors if you will test application with it - submit PR or create issue._

 ## Usage
-### Generate self-signed certificate
-1. In `files` folder, run following command: `keytool -genkey -keyalg RSA -alias selfsigned -keystore server.jks -storepass password -validity 360 -keysize 2048`
-2. Prompts for certificate values will appear - you may keep default values.

 ### Configure and run
-1. Generate self-signed certificate as described above.
-2. Obtain PKCS11 library from your QES vendor - you can put it into `files` directory for convenience.
+1. Obtain PKCS11 library from your QES vendor - you can put it into `files` directory for convenience.
-3. Open `src/main/java/pl/podpisfree/Config.java`, adjust 4 configuration values (paths for keystore and library, keystore password, slot index).
+2. Open `src/main/java/pl/podpisfree/Config.java`, adjust paths for the library and slot index.
-4. In project folder, run `./gradlew run`
+3. In project folder, run `./gradlew run`
-5. After compilation completes, you should see "Started" message in logs.
+4. When compilation completes, you should see "Started" message in logs.
-6. Open web browser and navigate to <https://localhost:8641>
+5. Open web browser and navigate to <https://localhost:8641>
-7. Browser will notify you about insecure connection - accept and proceed to the web page.
+6. Browser will notify you about insecure connection - accept and proceed to the web page.
 Depending on browser and OS you may need to add certificate of this page as trusted certificate. (this is self-signed certificate you generated on first step).
-8. You shall see `PodpisFree is ready` message in your browser.
+7. You shall see `PodpisFree is ready` message in your browser.

 ### Finding a slot number